mautic/user-documentation/docs/contacts/manage_contacts.rst

 Engagements/Points chart
 ************************

 The Engagements line chart display how active the Contact was in the past 6 months.
 Engagement is any action the Contact made.
-E.g. page hit, Form submission, Email open and so on.
+For example: page hit, Form submission, Email open and so on.
 The chart displays also the Points which the Contact received.

 Image
 *****